 Two modes are available for quadrature that select whether the accumulator counts up or down when the phase of Input 1 leads Input 2.
-Check the encoder's documentation to determine the output form it uses or try both modes to determine if the encoder counts up when expected.
+Check your encoder's documentation to determine the output form it uses or try both modes to determine if the encoder counts up when expected.

-Figure 12.5 - Quadrature
+Figure 9.5 - Quadrature

 Using the above waveforms and a HSC input configuration of "Quadrature" - "1 leads 2, count up," the accumulator will count up when 1 is rising and 2 is low, 1 is high and 2 is rising, 1 is falling and 2 is high, and when 1 is low and 2 is falling.
 This results in 4 counts per revolution.
-To determine the number of cycles, the accumulator would have to be divided by 4.
+So in order to determine the number of cycles, the accumulator would have to be divided by 4.

-Marker reset operation is configured in the special operations and can be assigned to any of the four high-speed inputs or can be assigned to be controlled by a "Q" bit in ladder.
+Marker reset operation is configured in the special operations and can be assigned to any of the 4 high speed inputs or can be assigned to be controlled by a "Q" bit in ladder.

-NOTE: The quadrature mode enables the Disable, Latch, Preload, Clear, and Marker special functions.
+NOTE: The quadrature mode enables the Disable, Latch, Preload, Clear and Marker special functions.
 Refer to the HSC Glossary for a description of these functions.

-12.3.6 Register Match
+CHAPTER 39.3.6 Register Match